robertnathe/neuralnet/README.md

 # Feedforward Neural Network in C++

-This project implements a feedforward neural network in C++ with two hidden layers.
+This project implements a feedforward neural network in C++ and Python with two hidden layers.
 It includes functionalities for network initialization, training, and prediction using the backpropagation algorithm.

 ## Features